Why Praise Yahweh?

-Paul in 2 Corinthians offers an explanation for this dilemma: “The god of this age (Satan) has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God” (2 Cor.
+Paul in 2 Corinthians offers an explanation for this dilemma.
+“The god of this age (Satan) has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God” (2 Cor.
 4:4).
 Paul also indicates that only through the working of the Holy Spirit can any of us understand spiritual truths (1 Cor.
 2:14).
 Theologians call this “illumination.”
-In other words, unless God’s Spirit lifts the veil of darkness shrouding our hearts, we will never be able to see the light of God’s glory or understand the truths revealed in Scripture.
+In other words, unless God’s Spirit lifts the veil of darkness shrouding our hearts, we will never be able to see the light of God’s glory nor understand the truths revealed in Scripture.
 The very fact that we have a sense of who God is and praise him for what he has done is clear evidence of the Spirit’s working in our hearts.
-It takes the new birth for our blinded eyes to see, our deafened ears to hear, and our stony hearts to respond to God’s truth.
+It takes a spiritual rebirth for our blinded eyes to see, our deafened ears to hear, and our stony hearts to respond to God’s truth.

 We should never be surprised that unbelievers cannot see what we see.
 Our response should rather be to pray for God to illumine their hearts, open their blinded eyes, and unstop their deafened ears.
 A paraphrase of 2 Corinthians 4:6 suggests how we might pray: “God, you once said, ‘Let light shine out of darkness.’
 You are certainly able to cause your light to shine in the hearts of the spiritually blind.
 Give (name) a saving knowledge of the grace of Jesus Christ for your name’s sake.”